rajneeshhajelanet-byte/Workshop/workshop_1.md

 ## PART F — Active Community Presence

 JDs increasingly list this explicitly.
 It doesn't need to be heavy — consistency beats volume:
-- **LinkedIn**: share a short post whenever you resolve a real design decision (e.g., "why I chose hybrid search over pure vector search for a payer-document RAG system") — this doubles as interview material.
+- **LinkedIn**: share a short post whenever you resolve a real design decision (e.g., "why I chose hybrid search over pure vector search for a -document RAG system") — this doubles as interview material.
-- **GitHub**: even a clean, well-documented repo of your PayerIQ MCP server/client (sanitized of any client-confidential specifics) is strong signal — architects are expected to *show*, not just describe.
+- **GitHub**: even a clean, well-documented repo of your IQ MCP server/client (sanitized of any client-confidential specifics) is strong signal — architects are expected to *show*, not just describe.
 - **Hugging Face**: not mandatory for an architect role, but starring/following spaces relevant to your stack (embedding models, evaluation tooling) and occasionally commenting shows engagement without requiring you to publish your own models.